derbynn/Wireless-Comm-for-Kites/README.md

 1. Set up the circuit as described in the documentation (coming soon!)
 2. Clone the repository
-3. In ~/remote, run the upload the code to the Adafruit FeatherSense via Arduino IDE (much easier than importing packages and other dependencies yourself)
+3. In ~/remote, upload the code to the Adafruit FeatherSense via Arduino IDE (much easier than importing packages and other dependencies yourself)
 4. Open the serial monitor to view packets and/or debugging messages
 5. If only packets can be seen in the serial monitor, everything on the sending end is valid.
 6. Check whether the base unit is receiving packets from the remote unit